Anne Pramaggiore: Exelon Utilities

 In May 2018, Pramaggiore was named senior executive vice president and CEO of Exelon Utilities, where she oversaw ComEd and five other gas and electric utility companies.

 Federal criminal charges

-In October 2019, Pramaggiore resigned her position as Exelon CEO amidst a federal investigation into ComEd’s lobbying activities.
+In October 2019, Pramaggiore resigned her position as Exelon CEO amidst a federal investigation into ComEd's lobbying activities.
 On November 18, 2020, Pramaggiore and three others were indicted on charges of bribery conspiracy, bribery and falsifying business records.
 The four were accused of illegally influencing and rewarding Michael Madigan, former long-time speaker of the Illinois House of Representatives.
 Madigan was charged in a separate indictment and awaits trial.

 On May 2, 2023, Pramaggiore and her co-defendants were found guilty on all charges.
 In July 2023, her license to practice law in Illinois was suspended due to her criminal convictions.
-In 2025, a federal judge would vacate and dismiss four of these counts, including the entirety of the bribery conviction.
+In 2025, a federal judge vacated and dismissed four of these counts, including the entirety of the bribery conviction.

+Sentence

+On July 21, 2025, Pramaggiore was sentenced to two years in prison and a $750,000 fine.
+However, Pramaggiore did not report to prison by the initially scheduled date of December 1, 2025, due to medical reasons.
+Her prison report date was later rescheduled for January 12, 2026.
+On January 12, 2026, Pramaggiore reported to a minimum security federal prison camp in Marianna, Florida.

+Release and re-trial order

+On April 14, 2026, the Chicago-based 7th Circuit Court of Appeals ordered for Pramaggiore and "ComEd Four" co-defendant Michael McClain to be released from prison on bail, and also undergo a new trial.
+On April 15, 2026, Pramaggiore, as well as McClain, were officially released from prison.
+As condition for her release, Pramaggiore, like McClain, is required to report to pretrial services in the Northern District of Illinois.